AMG has adopted best practices in corporate governance, including:

 • No employment agreements with any NEOs, including the Chief Executive Officer

-• No golden parachute change-in-control agreements with executives
+• No golden parachute change in control agreements with executives

 • No tax reimbursements or gross-ups for perquisites